Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

 ### Distribution zips

-The Enterprise Viewer can be installed using a distribution zip.
-You'll need to download the following zip file from Hyland Community in order to install AEV:
+You can install the Enterprise Viewer using a distribution ZIP.
+Download the following ZIP file from Hyland Community:

 * `alfresco-enterprise-viewer-package-3.5.0.zip`